thearn/simple-cython-example/README.md

 Automated testing is peformed with [Travis CI](https://travis-ci.org/), a free service that integrates with github.
 All that is required is to commit a [.travis.yml](.travis.yml) configuration file and mark the repository on your Travis CI account.
 Then, each time you push a branch to github, tests will be executed automatically.
+The results of the tests can be e-mailed to you.
+The results of the latest test will be shown at the bottom of every pull request forked from your repository, and will be reflected in any build status images you embed (like the one at the top of this repo).

 # Wrapped example functions